 - Turn the crankshaft clockwise until the 305-degree mark on the main pulley lines up with the mark on the engine case.
 The 305 stamps are printed on the pulley.
-Keep rotating the crankshaft clockwise until the 305 stamp comes up to the top.
+Keep rotating the crankshaft clockwise until the 305 stamp reaches the top.

 - Next, check the stamps on the camshaft by looking through the camshaft position sensor hole.
 Check all.
-On a good engine that has no timing chain, guide rails, sprocket wear, the stamp should all be on the center of the hole.
+On a good engine with no timing chain, guide rails, or sprocket wear, the stamp should all be on the center of the hole.

 - If one of the stamps is off-center, your Mercedes-Benz timing is off.
-The problem could be due to a stretched timing chain, chain sprocket, timing chain guides, weak tensioner, etc.
+The problem could be a stretched timing chain, chain sprocket, timing chain guides, weak tensioner, etc.